What’s in a Green Tea Shot: Easy Recipe & Ingredients Guide

 Step 2: Shake with Ice

 Fill your shaker about halfway with ice cubes to chill the drink properly.
 Too much ice dilutes the shot while too little leaves it warm and unpleasant.
-Seal the shaker tightly with the lid to prevent any messy spills everywhere.
+Seal the shaker tightly with the lid to prevent messy spills.

 I shake vigorously for about fifteen seconds until the outside feels cold to the touch.
-The shaking mixes everything together and creates a smooth, well-blended shot perfectly.
+The shaking mixes everything together and creates a perfectly smooth, well-blended shot.

 Step 3: Strain into a Shot Glass